apache/lucenenet/websites/site/contributing/documentation.md

 * Copy the build output of the documentation site to this new folder.
 The build output will be all of the files in the `/websites/apidocs/_site` in your main lucene.net checked out Git repository.
 * Commit and push these changes
 * The new version documentation will be live.
 Due to the amount of new files committed, the new files may take up to 20 minutes to become live.
+* Create a named branch on the main [`lucenenet`](https://github.com/apache/lucenenet) repository with the same name: `docs/[Version]`, for example `docs/4.8.0-beta00008` based on commit of the latest (if any) changes made to the docs in the `lucenenet` repository.
+This branch is used for linking to on the API docs "Improve this Doc" button.